OpenAirOrchestra/carnie-gigs/readme.txt

 This version changes the custom post capability type from "page" to "gig".
 You will need to add capabilities for roles for the plugin to work.

+= 0.6 =
+Added the "Verified Attendees" field